Affiliate Partners – 03

 Common Misconceptions

-Due to their technical nature, there are a lot of common misconceptions about how policies work.
-Get the information you need to share accurate information.
+Due to their technical nature, there are a lot of misconceptions about how policies work.
+Let’s take a look at the more common ones.

 I created my Privacy Policy, so I’m now good to go.

 Privacy Policies change as privacy laws change.
-In 2023 alone, there will be six new privacy laws going into effect.
-Once they go into effect, websites will need to adjust their Privacy Policies in order to keep compliant with these new laws.
+There are several privacy laws scheduled to go into effect in 2024 and 2025.
+Websites will need to adjust their Privacy Policies in order to keep compliant with these new laws.
 There are also dozens of privacy bills in the US alone that, if passed, will require new disclosures by applicable website owners who would otherwise face the risk of non-compliant fines or even lawsuits.

 My business is small so I don’t have to worry about Privacy Policies